 Implementation of Questionnaire Surveys of Employees

-With the aim of creating a lively working environment, Sumitomo Electric started conducting an annual survey in 2006 with about 20,000 employees (including those of Group companies).
-We monitor annual changes in employee liveliness, activity levels of organizations and effects of personnel-related measures, and use the results for future planning.
+With the aim of creating a lively working environment, Sumitomo Electric started conducting an annual survey in 2006 targeting employees working at Sumitomo Electric and group companies in Japan.
+We monitored annual changes in employee liveliness, activity levels of organizations and the effects of personnel-related measures thereby utilizing the results for future planning.